Cyclone1070/docsreader/src/tailwind/markdown/docs/border-style.md

 Use utilities like `border-solid` and `border-dotted` to control an element's border style:

-border-solid

-Button A

-border-dashed

-Button A

-border-dotted

-Button A

-border-double

-Button A

 ```
 <div class="border-2 border-solid ..."></div><div class="border-2 border-dashed ..."></div><div class="border-2 border-dotted ..."></div><div class="border-4 border-double ..."></div>
 ```